-Together with communities, we secure deep-rooted and long-lasting changes in children’s and young people’s lives, with a focus on securing equal power, freedom and representation for girls.
+Together with communities, we secure deep-rooted and long-lasting changes in children’s and young people’s lives, with a focus on equal power, freedom and representation for girls.

 We are present at national and local levels with a focus on the districts of Bugesera, Nyaruguru, and Gatisbo.
 We also work in 6 refugee camps across the country.

 Our programmes are focused on issues that affect children, especially girls, in both development and humanitarian settings.
-The programmes are designed to suit each context but also to make lasting impacts in the communities we serve while promoting gender equality.

-Our main programme areas include:
+Our priorities include: